ls1intum/tum-apply/docs/docs/faq.md

 <details>
 <summary>**How do I log in?**</summary>

-- Applicants: Use email + code, email + password, or Google/Apple.
-See [Applicants – Login](./applicants/login)
+**Applicants**: To log in, go to the **[TUMApply](https://tumapply.aet.cit.tum.de/)** page and click on the **Login** button in the top-right corner.
+You can then choose one of three options – email + verification code, Google or Apple.

+For more details, see [Applicants – Login](./applicants/login).

+---

-- Professors: Use TUM ID and password via the official TUM Login.
-See [Professors – Login](./professors/login)
+**Professors**: To log in, go to the **[TUMApply Professor](https://tumapply.aet.cit.tum.de/professor)** page and click on the **Login** button in the top-right corner.
+Use your TUM ID and TUM password to sign in via the TUM Login system.
+These are the same credentials you normally use for other TUM services (e.g., email, campus portal).
+No separate registration is required – your account is created automatically.

+For more details, see [Professors – Login](./professors/login).

 </details>
 ---